 20. General provisions

 Entire agreement.
-These Terms, together with the Merchant Agreement and any schedules or policies expressly incorporated by reference, constitute the entire agreement between the parties concerning the Services and supersede all prior understandings.
+These Terms, together with the Client Agreement and any schedules or policies expressly incorporated by reference, constitute the entire agreement between the parties concerning the Services and supersede all prior understandings.

 Severability.
 If any provision of these Terms is held unenforceable, the remaining provisions remain in full force and effect.